Edicola

 With my sights set on the UI/UX realm, this informed me in two ways.
 First, it reminded me of the value of designing with pen and paper, exploring ideas efficiently and simply rather than immediately working within the confines of a digital tool.
 Additionally, as someone entering the tech field, this served as a reminder that the goal should not be to digitize everything — so many apps and tools are seeking to “augment” every facet of our lives, but there is immense value in the tangible world.
 As designers, we have a responsibility to preserve this, ensuring that technology supplements our experiences rather than trying to replace them.

 The project also offered further experience designing as part of a team.
 During the letters’ creation, it felt quite helpful to have a team, as the set of glyphs to be made could be easily divided, giving each team member a portion of the work.
 What would otherwise have been a draining, difficult task to accomplish in that time period became exciting and manageable.
 Developing the specimen, however, felt completely different.
 With an endless range of possibilities and each person presenting different concepts, we struggled to resolve our ideas into a single design.
 While we did end up with a specimen that the team enjoyed, the process felt quite inefficient and limiting.
-We were all new to this process and don’t yet have the practice to function as a well-oiled design team, but that’s okay!
+We were all new to this process and didn’t yet have the practice to function as a well-oiled design team, but that’s okay!
 Facing this gap in my skills is quite important and motivating, and I’m eager to further explore the potential of collaborative design.